ecca-lukendo/crisp-dm-process/README.md

 In this project, I will apply CRISP-DM (Cross Industry Process for Data Mining) to Seattle AirBNB Data.
 CRISP-DM consists of 6 steps that I describe hereby.

+#### Content

+1° data : repository with our dataset
+2° data-and-business-understanding.ipynb : notebook used to explore data
+3° prepare-date.ipynb : notebook showing how to import and prepare data for 4° model-data-and-results.ipynb: notebook explainig the model we used in this project and the results 5° LICENSE
+6° README.md

 ### Workspace

 #### Perequisites